chasingcoconuts/NOVAK-Protocol/README.md

  NOVAK defines when a machine is allowed to ACT — and forces it to prove it obeyed the law before it does.
 ----------That is the difference between science fiction and civilization infrastructure.

+“NOVAK is the first enforcement architecture in human history that prevents a government or AI system from producing an unlawful decision without being caught — instantly, mathematically, and publicly.”

+Novak Objective Verification of Autonomous Knowledge

+The First Cryptographically Enforced Execution-Integrity Model

+NOVAK is a formal governance protocol requiring that no automated system — including AI — may execute a decision unless it first generates cryptographic proof that the output is lawful, consistent, and reproducible under identical conditions.

+NOVAK provides:

+Deterministic legal compliance enforcement

+Immutable decision receipts

+Publicly verifiable audit chains

+Mandatory justification when identical inputs do not produce identical outputs

+This repository contains:
+✔ NOVAK core specification
+✔ NIPS, HARMONEE, REVELATION definitions
+✔ Equal Execution Law formalism
+✔ Test harness code
+✔ Public challenge conditions

 NOVAK enforces:
 - Verified input only